dramforever/nix-dram/README.md

 ![Demonstration of `nix-search-pretty`](images/nix-search-demo.svg)

+`nix-search` is a wrapper around `nix-search-pretty` with similar usage to `nix search`.

 ## More on the design

-In the NixOS version of `nixFlakes`, it is in fact a conscious design choice that you have to type `nixpkgs` every time.
+In the usual version of `nixFlakes`, it is in fact a conscious design choice that you have to type `nixpkgs` every time.
 I tried making [a feature request][the-feature-request] but got immmediately shut down, with an explanation that `flake:nixpkgs` should not be prioritized as a 'default'.
 I